JustSift/ReSift/docs/introduction/installation.md

 ## Installation

 ```
-npm i -s resift redux react-redux
+npm i resift redux react-redux
 ```

-> Redux 4 and React-Redux >= 7.1 are required peer dependencies to ReSift
+> Redux 4 and React-Redux >= 7.1 are required peer dependencies to ReSift.

+> ⚠️ If you're already using Redux in your project, [follow this guide here](../guides/usage-with-redux.md).

 ## Creating the data service and HTTP service

+Create a file called `dataService`.
+Create a data service instance and then export it.

 `dataService.js`